Suzuka Circuit Theme Park: Spend the Day as an F1 Racer, Live the Dream!

 Ever Wanted to Steer Through the Sky or the Water Instead?
 They've Got Attractions for That, Too!

 Suzuka Circuit Theme Park has a variety of fun rides!
 "Adventure Drive" is Japan's first voice-accelerated coaster attraction, for when you want to be loud and silly, and the "Putti Grand Prix" is a less intense kind of race that can be fun for just one person, as well.
-Tic-Tac Train and Run-Run Balloon are both very cute for adults, and Adven-Boat Frontier is a boating adventure that's fun for the whole family to embark on together.
+Tic-Tac Train and Run-Run Balloon are both very cute for kids and adults, and Adven-Boat Frontier is a boating adventure that's fun for the whole family to embark on together.
 If your group is looking for something off the racetrack, you can always try a different kind of driving!

 You can eat your fill of dishes like pork chops and hamburger steaks, but while you're at the pancake shop you can't miss their specialty pancakes.
 The pancakes are made with high-quality wheat flour produced in Mie Prefecture, and are topped with fragrant Japanese acacia honey.
 One of their most popular dishes is "Bun Bun's Smile Pancake", a dish with pancakes arranged in the shape of their cute bee mascot, Bun Bun!
 (You may be thinking "why isn't Bun Bun a bunny?"
-Well, in Japanese they say bun bun instead of buzz buzz, so they've got a little honey bee there to sweeten your pancakes.)
+Well, in Japanese bees say bun bun instead of buzz buzz, so they've got a little honey bee there to sweeten your pancakes.)

 The shop's interior is also carefully designed to make it a comfortable space, with fir wood tabletops and floor-to-ceiling windows to let in the sunlight.
 Grab a sweet snack here and relax and recharge, before heading back out into the park.